atimpone/aws-foundation-journey/content/02-fast-follow/03-network-integration/01-on-premises-network-integration.md

 *...defer to existing documentation including decision trees, blog posts, formal AWS docs, etc. as much as feasible...*

-*...if the customer started with the use of temporary VPCs in support of their first few development environments, highlight considerations when migrating to the use of a set of new networks to support their development, test, and production environments...*
+*...if the customer started with the use of temporary VPCs in support of their first few development environments, highlight considerations when migrating to the use of a set of new networks to support their development,pre-production test, and production environments...*